sociotechnica-org/worksquared-site/README.md

 ## Deployment

-This site is configured to deploy to Cloudflare Pages.
+This site is deployed on Cloudflare Pages with the following configuration:

+- The domain was purchased through Namecheap
+- Deployments are automatically triggered from the `main` branch on GitHub
+- Each new push to the `main` branch deploys the site to production
+- Build command: `npm run build`
+- Build output directory: `dist`

 ## Links